Weather-Cat/appchallenge/src/README.txt

 routespecs.txt describes the expected behavior of each route included in app.py.

-.env holds the API key for the weather API as well as the beginnings of the urls needed to make these requests.
+.env holds the API key for the weather API as well as common words usually needed to help create the https to the json request.